Kelta-King/AMS/Readme.md

 <h3 align="center">AMS (Attendance Management System)</h3>
 <p>
-Attendance management system is for managing the attendence of students online.
-Teacher can add attendence of students date wise and students are allowed to see their attendace whenever they want.
+Attendance management system is for managing the attendance of students online.
+Teacher can add attendance of students date wise and students are allowed to see their attendace whenever they want.
 </p>
 <a href="https://keltaking.co/KeltaAttendance/"><img src="https://github.com/Kelta-King/AMS/blob/master/img/Capture.JPG"></a>